 Uyuni for Retail supports POS terminals that boot using both BIOS and UEFI.
 For UEFI booting terminals, you will need to configure the EFI partition in the Saltboot formula.
-For more information on EFI in the Saltboot formula, see [Salt > Formula-saltboot >].
+For more information on EFI in the Saltboot formula, see Specialized-guides > Salt.

+1.5.
 Fitting It All Together